 - There are other less common causes for iron deficiency that your doctor can investigate if necessary.

 Iron supplements may be used to help build up iron stores - follow the advice from your doctor.

 How do I make sure that my baby is getting enough iron?

 - Include iron fortified baby rice cereal as one of your baby’s first solid foods.

 - Pureed meats, chicken, fish, eggs and legumes are appropriate for babies from about 6 months of age.
 Pureed green leafy vegetables may be offered.

 Give appropriate milk feeds:

 - Breast milk or formula should be your child’s main drink until 12 months.
 Small amounts of cows milk may be given on cereal, as custards and yoghurts and in cooking from 6 months of age.

 Around 7 months to 8-9 months – soft lumps

-> Mashed baked beans, scrambled egg, or tuna with wholemeal toast.
+- Mashed baked beans, scrambled egg, tuna or peanut butter with wholemeal toast.